devdraft/saligen/README.md

   - Ruby 3.0+ for Ruby
   - Java 11+ for Java/Kotlin

-**No additional installation needed!** The OpenAPI Generator CLI is included as an npm dependency.
+**Note:** The OpenAPI Generator CLI is included as an npm dependency, but Java 11+ must be installed separately.

 ### Installation